pingcap/ossinsight-lite/README.md

 # OSSInsight lite

-> 🚧🚧🚧 This project is still in very early version, see #1 for roadmap.
+> 🚧🚧🚧 This project is still in very early version, see [roadmap](https://github.com/634750802/ossinsight-lite/issues/1).
+>
 > Features might be changed before stable release without notification.
 > Suggestions and discussions are welcome.